mwb33/mwb33.github.io/README.md

-# mwb33.github.io
+# Just a Blog

-A computer science blog
+This is just a blog for computer science stuff.